A Guide to the STAR Reading Test for 3rd and 4th Grade 2023

 You can check if they did so by asking them to retell what happened from time to time.
 You can also enquire about your child’s thoughts about the storyline and whether it made them curious about something.

-Lastly, it's recommended to have your child complete a few practice tests to see how they will fare on the STAR test.
+Lastly, it's recommended to have your child complete a few online practice tests or reading test simulations to see how they will fare on the STAR test.

 Here is a short sample test you can get your child to do: